three014/qusb/README.md

 allow the OS to unmount the drives, so for now I believe unmounting a drive may slightly corrupt the data on the drive. :D

+**Update 04/03/2025**: Audio devices now work >:) Isochronous transfers had me messed up for a while, but in the meantime I also switched to using io-uring instead of traditional polling to reduce the number of system calls needed.

 # Dev Setup Guide

 Unfortunately this is a Linux project only, and it might stay this way for a while.

 First, you'll need `cargo` and Rust installed on your machine.
-I've been using version 1.83.0, but I saw that 1.84.0 [was just released](https://doc.rust-lang.org/stable/releases.html#version-1840-2025-01-09).
+I've been using version 1.85.0, in the 2024 edition of Rust.
-While I haven't tested this project with that version, I'm certain that this project should still work.

 You're also going to need your system's kernel headers and the development libraries to build kernel modules.
 This is for the `vhci-hcd` and `vhci-iocifc` modules.
 In the future, the modules will only be needed if your machine is